 - a.
 Generally buildings should not exceed 2 1/2 storeys, including rooms in the roof space.
-However to aid efficient land use some building heights could be varied and 3 storeys may be appropriate provided the buildings are not adjacent to, and do not have an adverse impact on or conflict with existing and surrounding properties and should be appropriate to the position proposed; - b.
+However to aid efficient land use some building heights could be varied and 3 storeys may be appropriate provided the buildings are not adjacent to, and do not overlook, existing 2 storey properties and their position and design enhances the development.
+Such development should not have an adverse impact on or conflict with existing and surrounding properties and should be appropriate to the position proposed; - b.
 Provision of basements for storage or parking is supported to maximise efficient use of land; - c.
-Provision should be made per dwelling for electric vehicle charging; - d.
+External electric charging points should be provided to allow charging on driveways; - d.
 Developments should incorporate principles of sustainable design, maximising energy, water and resource efficiency both in terms of construction methods and for the benefit of future occupants.
-Where roof mounted solar panels are provided, houses should be orientated to maximise solar gain; and - e.
-Suitable provision should be made within curtilages for secure storage and refuse/recycling bin enclosures.
+Where roof mounted solar panels are provided, houses should be orientated to maximise solar gain and grouped together to create design compatibility; and - e.
+Garden areas should include space for secure storage and recycling bins.